 After running MileSplit for over a decade, we sold the company to FloSports.
 What a great adventure!
 I joined Flo in their early stages and helped to grow the company from fledgling potential to streaming powerhouse.
 Through multiple rounds of funding, we grew from a scrappy prod/eng team of three to over sixty strong, from 30 to over 300 employees overall.
 I learned more there than I can ever explain and made friends for life.

-Having spent eight years at Flo, it was time for a new challenge.
-So, given the opportunity to lead the engineering organization at connected-fitness startup Echelon Fitness, I jumped at the chance.
+After eight years at FloSports, I was approached with the opportunity to take the reigns as CTO at connected-fitness startup Echelon Fitness.
 It was a critical time for the company, following COVID-fueled hypergrowth and a $65M fundraise from Goldman Sachs.
-We have made tremendous strides to modernize the technolgy stack in a way that is scalable, introducing proper product roadmaps and workflows, and formalizing career development opportunities for our team.
-At Echelon, I lead the software Engineering, DevOps Infrastructure, Quality Assurance, and Data/Business Intelligence teams.
+We made tremendous strides to modernize the technolgy stack in a way that is scalable, introduced proper product roadmaps and workflows, and formalized career development opportunities for our team.

 Outside of that, I love watching my little girl grow up (way too fast).
 Our family spends weekends at zoos, the farmers market, girl scout events, or other field trips.
 On our lazy weekends, I love playing Fortnite with my daughter, niece, and nephew.
 My wife and I met way back in 1999 at Wesley Fellowship, while attending Florida Southern College.
 She is a former high school guidance counselor turned awesome stay-at-home super-mom.
 She serves as Girl Scout troop leader, wins awards for her generous volunteer hours, has led various initiatives at church, and in general just takes care of us.
 Life is good!

 - Florida History Blog - Where I publish my history articles